drfurtado/ctbf/content/instructors/instructors.md

 Steps:

+1.Student downloads and saves the form;
-1. Student completes and initials the form.
+2. Student completes and initials the form.
 Alternatively, the student can add a digital signature but the initials will suffice;
-2. Student saves the form and sends it via e-email to **Shabnam Islam** (Program Supervisor);
+3. Student saves the form and sends it via e-email to **Shabnam Islam** (Program Supervisor);
-3. Program Supervisor signs and sends the form back to student;
+4. Program Supervisor signs and sends the form back to student;
-4. Student sends form to [Faculty Lead](https://ctbf.netlify.app/author/ovande-furtado-jr-ph.d./) for approval;
+5. Student sends form to [Faculty Lead](https://ctbf.netlify.app/author/ovande-furtado-jr-ph.d./) for approval;
-5. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
+6. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
-6. Student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.
+7. Student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.

 > Form link: https://bit.ly/2YaBGQF